 Signs of Affection

 Cats show each other affection by raising their tail and kinking the tip.
 This is a typical show of affection from a cat.
 Next time you come home from work, look at your feline’s tail.
-If he comes to greet you with his tail in position, he is showing his love for you.
-He is happy you are at home.
+If they come to greet you with their tail in position, they are showing their love for you.
+They are happy you are at home.

 The next time you get annoyed at the cat for being on the counter, remember this.
-He is trying to get closer to you.
-He wants to show his affection for you by rubbing your face or head bunting you.
+They are trying to get closer to you.
+They want to show their affection for you by rubbing your face or head bunting you.
 When a cat feels affection for you, they want to claim you.
-Leaving their pheromones on your skin lets other cats know that you are “their person.”
+Leaving their pheromones on your skin lets other cats know that you are “their person”.

 Kneading or “making muffins” is a show of a cat’s affection.
-If your cat is kneading on you, he is showing acceptance of your love and comfort.
+If your cat is kneading on you, they are showing acceptance of your love and comfort.

 Cats communicate with humans using mews, purrs, and chirps.
-If a cat feels love and safety in your company, he may mew, chirp or purr to accept your love.
-You are special to him, and he wants to express this to you.
+If a cat feels love and safety in your company, they may mew, chirp or purr to accept your love.
+You are special to them, and they want to express this to you.
 Cats love attention but only from people they love and trust.
 If that isn’t love, we don’t know what is!

 A cat will show affection toward you by climbing in your bed with you or cuddling on your lap.
-A cat will only expose his belly to people he truly trusts.
+A cat will only expose their belly to people they truly trusts.
 Belly exposure is a risk for cats.
-If he is willing to be vulnerable with you, he trusts and loves you!
+If they are willing to be vulnerable with you, they trust and love you!

 Cats will also show friendship and affection by grooming their humans.
 The slow blink is another sign of love.
-Your cat is staring at you, he appears content.
-He is slowly batting his eyes at you.
-It is his way of saying, “I’m in awe of you.”
+Your cat is staring at you, they appear content.
+They are slowly batting their eyes at you.
+It is their way of saying, “I’m in awe of you.”

 If you are on the throne and all you see is your cat’s tail moving the curtain.
-He thinks you don’t see him.
-He is playing something similar to hide and seek.
-A sure sign that he enjoys being with you and wants to play.
-He loves your attention.
+They think you don’t see them.
+They are playing something similar to hide and seek.
+A sure sign that they enjoy being with you and wants to play.
+They love your attention.

 For cats, bonding is experienced at an early age.
 Adult cats that like affection are usually socialized when they are kittens.
 In some instances, the act of affection and closeness to humans may be genetic.
-He is attentive when you are sick.
+They are attentive when you are sick.
 That must be love.